raymondsze/hapi-of-the-world/README.md

 go to browser, swagger is pluged, you can visit localhost:8080/documentation

 ## FAQ
-Is this still developing?
+#### Is this still developing?
 Yes, many TODOs in my mind, will update here if I have spare time.
+1. Add Like/Vote system to document, use MQ to handle traffic
+2. Build separate frontend(server view) server to handle server side rendering for React view.
+3. Use React and Redux with Semantic UI to build single page website (frontend)
+4. ....

-Why need to put authorization header everytime?
+#### Why need to put authorization header everytime?
 Why not enable cookies/session?
 I would like to make completely stateless restful api server.
 Without cookies and session validation, we could make mobile and web using the same api without concern of CSRF attack.
+If I understand wrong, please kindly tell me.